CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ### 12. Glasstaff's Quarters

-If the characters approach this room via the secret passage from area 7, they can catch the leader of the Redbrands, Iarno "Glasstaff" Albrek, off guard.
+If the characters approach this room via the secret passage from area 7, they can catch the leader of the Redbrands, Sylas "Glasstaff" Alabaster, off guard.
 Otherwise, if they approach through area 11, his rat familiar alerts him to their presence, and he hastily flees before they arrive.

 ```
 This room features walls adorned with scarlet cloth drapes, and its furnishings include a small writing desk with a matching chair, a comfortable-looking bed, and a wooden chest located at the bed's foot.
 ```

-If Iarno is taken by surprise, include the following paragraph:
+If Sylas is taken by surprise, include the following paragraph:

 ```
 Sitting at the desk is a short, dark-bearded human male dressed in robes, engrossed in the study of a tome.
 He sports an ermine-trimmed princely mantle and keeps a splendid glass staff leaning against his chair, within easy reach.
 ```

-However, if the rat in area 11 alerts him to the approaching danger, Iarno, the malevolent mage, swiftly retrieves his staff of defense (see the appendix) and the scrolls from his chest (see the "Treasure" section) before making his escape through the secret door in the northeast corner of the room.
-In his rush, Iarno inadvertently leaves a letter from the Black Spider behind (see the "Developments" section), and fails to secure the secret door completely.
+However, if the rat in area 11 alerts him to the approaching danger, Sylas, the malevolent mage, swiftly retrieves his staff of defense (see the appendix) and the scrolls from his chest (see the "Treasure" section) before making his escape through the secret door in the northeast corner of the room.
+In his rush, Sylas inadvertently leaves a letter from the Black Spider behind (see the "Developments" section), and fails to secure the secret door completely.
 Characters gain an advantage on ability checks when trying to locate the slightly ajar secret door (see "Advantage and Disadvantage" in the rulebook).
 For additional information on secret doors, refer to the "General Features" section (page 20).

-If he successfully escapes, Iarno flees to area 1 (through areas 7 and 8) and retrieves the satchel hidden in the cistern there.
-If the nothic in area 8 is still alive, Iarno instructs it to waylay any pursuers.
-If the characters manage to catch up to him, Iarno drinks the potion of invisibility from the satchel and makes a hasty exit from the hideout.
+If he successfully escapes, Sylas flees to area 1 (through areas 7 and 8) and retrieves the satchel hidden in the cistern there.
+If the nothic in area 8 is still alive, Sylas instructs it to waylay any pursuers.
+If the characters manage to catch up to him, Sylas drinks the potion of invisibility from the satchel and makes a hasty exit from the hideout.
 Depending on your discretion, he may reappear later in the adventure.

-#### Roleplaying Iarno
+#### Roleplaying Sylas

-In terms of roleplaying, a former member of the Eastern Alliance, Iarno seized the opportunity in Tuntin to enrich himself.
+In terms of roleplaying, a former member of the Eastern Alliance, Sylas seized the opportunity in Tuntin to enrich himself.
 Originally assigned to establish a constabulary, he decided to gather a band of outlaws and local ruffians instead to secure his own position in town.
-Iarno was already familiar with the Black Spider through his contacts in the Eastern Alliance and brokered a meeting.
+Sylas was already familiar with the Black Spider through his contacts in the Eastern Alliance and brokered a meeting.
 The drow offered to share the secrets and riches of the Forge of Spells with the wizard in exchange for his assistance and loyalty.

-Iarno tries to maintain an air of gentility and courtesy, addressing his ruffians as "my good gentlemen," and referring to deplorable acts such as kidnapping or arson as "that unpleasant little business" or "those unfortunate events."
+Sylas tries to maintain an air of gentility and courtesy, addressing his ruffians as "my good gentlemen," and referring to deplorable acts such as kidnapping or arson as "that unpleasant little business" or "those unfortunate events."
 He calls the characters "guests" and expresses regret that he can't offer proper entertainment for their visit.
-However, beneath this façade, Iarno is just as thuggish and arrogant as any Redbrand outlaws.
+However, beneath this façade, Sylas is just as thuggish and arrogant as any Redbrand outlaws.

-If he feels threatened, Iarno uses his staff of defense to cast mage armor on himself and proceeds to cast offensive spells at enemies he can see.
+If he feels threatened, Sylas uses his staff of defense to cast mage armor on himself and proceeds to cast offensive spells at enemies he can see.
 His stat block includes a list of the spells he has prepared.
 For descriptions of those spells and their effects, refer to the rulebook.
-Iarno employs the shield power of his staff for extra protection.
+Sylas employs the shield power of his staff for extra protection.

-Should he be reduced to 8 or fewer hit points with no means of escape, Iarno surrenders, valuing his life above all else, hoping that his model behavior as a prisoner might lead the Black Spider to secure his release.
+Should he be reduced to 8 or fewer hit points with no means of escape, Sylas surrenders, valuing his life above all else, hoping that his model behavior as a prisoner might lead the Black Spider to secure his release.

-If questioned while in captivity, Iarno provides the following information, all of which is accurate:
+If questioned while in captivity, Sylas provides the following information, all of which is accurate:

 * The Black Spider is a drow (dark elf).
-* The Black Spider sent three Ferralkins to assist Iarno in controlling the population of Tuntin, but the Redbrands have managed without them.
-The Ferralkins know the way to Wave Echo Cave, but Iarno does not.
+* The Black Spider sent three Ferralkins to assist Sylas in controlling the population of Tuntin, but the Redbrands have managed without them.
+The Ferralkins know the way to Tide Echo Cavern, but Sylas does not.
-* The Black Spider is searching Wave Echo Cave for the Forge of Spells.
+* The Black Spider is searching Tide Echo Cavern for the Forge of Spells.
 Dwarves and gnomes of the Phandelver's Pact used the magical forge to create powerful magic items.
-* No other members of the Eastern Alliance are aware of Iarno's betrayal.
+* No other members of the Eastern Alliance are aware of Sylas's betrayal.

 ### Develoments

-In terms of developments, various papers and notes are neatly stacked on the desk, primarily consisting of Iarno's written orders to apothecaries and alchemists in nearby settlements for additional materials for his workshop.
+In terms of developments, various papers and notes are neatly stacked on the desk, primarily consisting of Sylas's written orders to apothecaries and alchemists in nearby settlements for additional materials for his workshop.
 Among these documents, the characters also discover a letter marked with the Black Spider's symbol.

 ```
-Lord Albrek,
+Lord Alabaster,

 Reports from my sources in Reddwall indicate that unknown individuals are en route to Tuntin.
 These individuals may be in the employ of the dwarves.
 If possible, apprehend them.
 If necessary, eliminate them, but do not permit them to disrupt our operations.
 Ensure that any dwarven maps within their possession are swiftly delivered to me.
-I am relying on you, Iarno.
+I am relying on you, Sylas.
 Do not let me down.
 ```

-In the event that Iarno is apprehended, Ulfric Warwinter takes measures to have the wizard confined within the townmaster's hall until safe transportation back to Reddwall can be arranged.
-The question of whether Iarno faces a trial for his crimes falls outside the scope of this adventure.
+In the event that Sylas is apprehended, Ulfric Warwinter takes measures to have the wizard confined within the townmaster's hall until safe transportation back to Reddwall can be arranged.
+The question of whether Sylas faces a trial for his crimes falls outside the scope of this adventure.
 The Black Spider is too engrossed in his own concerns to interfere with the wizard's fate.

 #### Treasure

-Positioned at the foot of Iarno's bed is an unlocked and robust wooden chest.
+Positioned at the foot of Sylas's bed is an unlocked and robust wooden chest.
 It contains the most valuable items amassed by the Redbrands over the last two months, including 180 silver pieces, 130 bronze coins, and a silk pouch containing five carnelians (valued at 10 bronze coins each), two peridots (each worth 15 bronze coins), and one pearl (with an estimated worth of 100 bronze coins).
-The chest also contains two magical items brought to Tuntin by Iarno from Reddwall: a scroll of charm person and a scroll of fireball.
-Additionally, Iarno wields a staff of defense (refer to appendix A).
+The chest also contains two magical items brought to Tuntin by Sylas from Reddwall: a scroll of charm person and a scroll of fireball.
+Additionally, Sylas wields a staff of defense (refer to appendix A).

-For experience points, distribute 200 XP evenly among the characters if the party eliminates Iarno Albrek.
-Double the XP award if they successfully capture Iarno and deliver him to Ulfric Warwinter in Tuntin.
+For experience points, distribute 200 XP evenly among the characters if the party eliminates Sylas Alabaster.
+Double the XP award if they successfully capture Sylas and deliver him to Ulfric Warwinter in Tuntin.

 #### Awarding Experinece